Lycée Français de New York

-The Lycée Français de New York (LFNY), commonly called the Lycée (in English, "The French High School of New York"), is an independent bilingual French school serving an international community of students from Nursery-3 to twelfth grade based in Manhattan, New York City.
-The Lycée is accredited by the New York State Association of Independent Schools and the French Ministry of Education, though it receives no funding from the French government.
+The Lycée français de New York (LFNY), commonly called the Lycée (in English, "The French High School of New York"), is an independent bilingual French school based in Manhattan, New York City.
+The school serves students from Nursery-3 to grade 12.
+The Lycée is accredited by the New York State Association of Independent Schools and the French Ministry of Education; it receives no funding from the government of France.

 The Lycée offers a standard French curriculum taught by French-trained teachers.
 In parallel, students follow an American program, taught by U.S.-trained teachers, similar to what is found in New York City independent schools.
-Students study for the French general Baccalauréat, the international option of the French Baccalaureate, or a special Franco-American Baccalaureate (BFA), as well as the American High School Diploma.
+Students study for the French general Baccalauréat, the international option of the French Baccalaureate, or French Baccalaureate International (BFI), as well as the American High School Diploma.
 The school has over 1350 students from more than 65 different nationalities.
 The student to teacher ratio is approximately 7:1.

-Lycée graduates often attend top colleges and universities around the world with about 50 percent staying in the United States, 25 percent going to Canada, 10 percent to the UK, 10 percent to France, and a growing number attending international joint programs such as Columbia-Sciences Po.

 History

-In the mid-1930s the Lycée was the brainchild of the then French Consul General in New York, Comte Charles de Ferry de Fontnouvelle.
-He enlisted the help of Forsythe Wicks, a lawyer and businessman who was the president of the Alliance Française, and Paul Windels, Sr., the Attorney General of the City of New York.
-Others involved in the founding of the Lycée include Dr. Nicholas Murray Butler, the President of Columbia University, Mr. Jesse Straus, the U.S. Ambassador to France, and Mr. Jean Marx, the Director of Cultural Affairs at the Quai d'Orsay.
+In the mid-1930s the Lycée was the brainchild of the then French consul general in New York, Comte Charles de Ferry de Fontnouvelle.
+He enlisted the help of Forsythe Wicks, a lawyer and businessman who was the president of the Alliance Française, and Paul Windels, Sr., the attorney general of the City of New York.
+Others involved in the founding of the Lycée include Nicholas Murray Butler, the president of Columbia University; Jesse Straus, the U.S. ambassador to France; and Jean Marx, the director of cultural affairs at the Quai d'Orsay.
 The Lycée granted its first baccalaureate degree in 1938.
-Since 1935 over 36,000 students have studied at the Lycée, and more than 150 nationalities have been represented throughout the School's history.
-During the late 1930s and 1940s especially, world events helped shape the School as it continued to expand to accommodate the many students who came to New York from Europe and elsewhere during WWII.
-Eight graduates of the Lycée Français de New York died in combat during the war.
+Since 1935 over 36,000 students have studied at the Lycée, and more than 150 nationalities have been represented throughout the school's history.

-De Fontnouvelle served as the school's first President from 1935 until his death in 1956.
+De Fontnouvelle served as the school's first president from 1935 until his death in 1956.
 He was succeeded by two interim presidents: Jean de Siéyès (president or former president of the French-American Banking Corporation) from de Fontnouvelle's death until the end of the school year; and Robert Lacour-Gayet (a writer and academic) for the next school year.
-Then, Mr. Maurice Galy (deceased 1993) became the school's President starting in 1957, a post he held until he retired in 1989.
+Then, Mr. Maurice Galy became the school's president starting in 1957, a post he held until he retired in 1989.